The Rack and Pinion System

 The original carriages were open above the waist and had canvas curtains, which provided little protection against the elements.
-Between 1951 and 1957 the superstructure of the original carriages was modified to produce the enclosed bodies that they sport today.
-Each of these carriages has a capacity of 56 passengers, plus a guard.
-Every passenger carriage has its own set of pinions, with automatic brakes as an added precaution.
-If the train's speed exceeds 7.5 mph for any reason, the brake comes on.
+Between 1951 and 1957 the superstructure of the original carriages was modified to produce the enclosed bodies.
+Each of these carriages had a capacity of 56 passengers, plus a guard.
+Every passenger carriage had its own set of pinions, with automatic brakes as an added precaution.
+If the train's speed exceeded 7.5 mph for any reason, the brake came on.

 In 2012 the first of 4 new carriages was delivered to Snowdon Mountain Railway with the remaining 3 due for delivery early in 2013.
 These new coaches have been designed and built in the UK by a partnership between Garmendale Engineering Limited of Ilkeston, Derbyshire and the Hunslet Engine Company, to a performance specification defined and project managed by the Railway.

 Not only do the carriages boast higher levels of passenger safety, space and comfort, but the manufacturing process is a world first in the rail industry.
 Although the material chosen for the carriage body had been used in the production of road freight vehicles in the recent past, it has never been used in the production of rail vehicles.